-The paper is structured as follows: In the next section we overview the multiple resolution method.
-Once the method has been presented, we propose its application for exploratory analysis in the topology of the neural network of the nematode C. elegans in section III, and its application to data clustering in section IV.
-Finally we present the conclusions of the work in section V.
+The paper is structured as follows: in Sec.
+II, we overview the multiple resolution method.
+Once the method has been presented, we propose its application for exploratory analysis in the topology of the neural network of the nematode C. elegans in Sec.
+III, and its application to data clustering in Sec.
+IV.
+Finally, we present the conclusions of the work in Sec.
+V.